 150. Character and the Novel.
 This course studies representations of the individual from ancient to contemporary literature, with primary focus on 19th- and 20th-century fiction.
-Consideration will be given to recurring themes and problems inherent in literary characterization: formation of individual identity, representation of consciousness, solitude and the relation of self to society, heroism and anti-heroism, political implications of "representation," realism of fictional personhood.
+Emphasis on recurring themes and problems inherent in literary characterization: formation of individual identity, representation of consciousness, solitude and the relation of self to society, heroism and anti-heroism, political implications of "representation," realism of fictional personhood.
 Readings in theory and philosophy as well as in fiction and drama.
+Authors include Austen, Flaubert, Dostoevsky, Hardy, Freud, Joyce, Woolf, and Ishiguro.
 A. Matz.

 151. Modern British Novel.
 A study of British fiction of the Modernist period, 1900-1940.
 Emphasis on the novels' formal innovations (in perspective, chronology, language, and frankness) and on their representation of a society in extreme transformation (in light of new theories of self, and of world war).
-Authors include Conrad, Ford, Forster, Joyce, Woolf, Lawrence, and Rhys.
+Authors include Conrad, Ford, Forster, Joyce, Woolf, Lawrence, Waugh, and Rhys.
 A. Matz.
-155. Contemporary British Literature.
-The course will focus upon the British experience of the 1970s and 1980s as expressed in the literature of the period.
-Readings will concentrate upon the novel (e.g., Kingsley Amis, Beryl Bainbridge, Malcolm Bradbury, A.S.
-Byatt, Len Deighton, Margaret Drabble, John Fowles, Graham Greene, Iris Murdoch).
-Staff.
-160-169 American Period Courses: